Abby Health's 2025 Inaugural Medical Conference

 “Those moments of fear became the catalyst for a simple question: why should patients have to choose between a clinician who’s available and one who truly understands them?
 They deserve both.”

 This experience, he explained, spoke to a larger challenge.
 Many of us remember a time when the family GP understood our history, our family, and our context.
-To restore that deep sense of continuity, Charlie argued, to get back to what we once had - we must reimagine the future.
+To restore that deep sense of continuity of care, Charlie argued, to get back to what we once had — we must reimagine the future.

 “The quality of care we all knew came from a deep sense of continuity and context,”